edisonupv/dashCamPi/README.md

 You can use [Dropbox Uploader] (https://github.com/andreafabrizi/Dropbox-Uploader) to upload the files to your Dropbox account.

-In the crontab ass this line:
+In the crontab add this line:

 ```
 0 */6 * * * /home/pi/Dropbox-Uploader/dropbox_uploader.sh -sq upload /home/pi/dashCam/dashCamData /